-In a long-anticipated challenge to Web sites like the popular video-sharing site YouTube, two entertainment giants--News Corporation and NBC Universal--announce a high-stakes Internet venture on this day in 2007.
+In a long-anticipated challenge to sites like YouTube, two entertainment giants—News Corporation and NBC Universal—announce a high-stakes internet venture on March 22, 2007.

-By allowing users to upload and view streaming video, YouTube--which was bought by Google Inc. in 2006 for $1.65 billion--entered into a tense relationship with media companies, who became angry when copyrighted material such as television shows, film clips and music videos turned up on the site without their permission.
+By allowing users to upload and view streaming video, YouTube—which was bought by Google Inc. in 2006 for $1.65 billion—entered into a tense relationship with media companies, who became angry when copyrighted material such as television shows, film clips and music videos turned up on the site without their permission.
 In the face of YouTube’s enormous success, TV networks were forced to adjust their traditional formula to embrace the rise of new-media technologies.
-In one particularly notable example in 2006, a YouTube user uploaded “Lazy Sunday,” a clip from NBC’s sketch comedy show Saturday Night Live, that quickly became a sensation online as millions of users viewed it then forwarded it to friends.
+In one particularly notable example in 2006, a YouTube user uploaded “Lazy Sunday,” a clip from NBC’s sketch comedy show Saturday Night Live, that quickly became a sensation online.
 Initially angry at the copyright infringement, NBC soon realized the potential of the site to drum up awareness of their programming, and soon agreed to add more of its clips to the YouTube library.